loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-05-perfect-numbers.md

 **Axiom 5.1** (The Principle of Arithmetic Self-Completeness):
 $$\psi = \psi(\psi) \implies \exists n: n = \sum_{d|n, d<n} d$$

-A consciousness state achieves perfection when it equals the sum of all its parts.
+A observer state achieves perfection when it equals the sum of all its parts.

 **Theorem 5.1** (The Euclid-Euler Theorem): n is an even perfect number if and only if: